-"Primary Ccaregiver" or "Caregiver" means thean individual, designated by a qualified patient or by a person with an identification card, who has consistently assumed responsibility for the housing, health, or safety of that patient or person, and as defined in Health and Safety Code Section 11362.7(d).
+"Primary caregiver" means the individual, designated by a qualified patient or by a person with an identification card, who has consistently assumed responsibility for the housing, health, or safety of that patient or person, as defined in Health and Safety Code section 11362.7(d).

-"Processing" means, for the purposes of this Chapter, to harvest, dry, cure, grade, trim, or package for transport medical cannabis.
+"Processing" means to harvest, dry, cure, grade, trim, or package for transport medical cannabis.

-"Publically Traveled Pprivate Rroad" means a private roadway easement or access easement which serves, or has the potential to serve, more than four (4) lots or parcels.
-Such easement shall be considered a street as defined in Mendocino eCounty eCode Section 20.008.052 (26)-Definitions.
+"Publically traveled private road" means a private roadway easement or access easement which serves, or has the potential to serve, more than four (4) lots or parcels.
+Such easement shall be considered a street as defined in Mendocino County Code section 20.008.052 (26).